dbones/dbones.github.io/_posts/2013-08-22-nancy-what-is-going-on.md

 ---
+published: true
 layout: post
-description: We look into enabling Diagnostics and extending them to include time taken
-published: true
+description: how can we see what is happening under the hood
 tags: [nancy]
 comments: true
 ---